mosip/inji-certify/README.md

 * Credential Revocation APIs & discovery mechanisms (SD-JWT, mDoc/mDL)
 * Presentation during Issuance
 * Pre authorised code & credential offer

+**Note** : Currently, mDoc/mDL support is available only in mock mode.
+A full implementation will be provided in a future release.

 ## Documentation